remotion-dev/remotion/packages/docs/docs/rive/remotionrivecanvas.md

 ### `onLoad?`<AvailableFrom v="4.0.58" />

 A callback function that will be executed when the Rive Runtime is loaded.
-The argument callback is an object of type `RiveCanvas`
+The argument callback is an object of type Rive `File`

 ## Basic Example